 "Thy two breasts are like two young roes that are twins, which feed among the lilies."
 Bible quotes

-Anatomically breasts are quite literally two well structured and shaped mounds of fat that start to grow on the chest of girls when they hit puberty.
+Anatomically, breasts are two well structured and shaped mounds of fat that start to grow on the chest of girls when they hit puberty.
 The biological objective for women to have breasts is to eventually produce milk to wean her baby.
-Breast growth can be noticed in some girls as early as age 7 or 8, while in others it does not start until their late teens or even early 20's.
+Breast growth can be noticed in some girls as early as age 7 or 8, while in others, it does not start until their late teens or even early 20's.

-Scientifically there is no way of knowing how big or small or how fast or slowly they will develop or when a woman’s breasts will start to grow.
+Scientifically, there is no way of knowing how big or small or how fast or slowly, they will develop or when a woman’s breasts start to grow.

-The final size and shape of a girl’s breast varies greatly from being big breast, small breast or even perfect size breast.
+The final size and shape of a girl’s breast vary greatly from being big breast, small breast or even perfect size breast.
 These pointers are all determined by the heredity of the girl.

-Breasts from time immemorial have been the icon of a women’s beauty.
-They give the women the personality, make them often desirable and have always fascinated their male partner.
+Breasts from time immemorial have been the icon of women’s beauty.
+They give women their personality, make them often desirable and have always fascinated their male partner.

-Over the years people have referred to breasts by various terms; however it is the slang that is more popular.
-Some common slangs are: Tits, Titties, Norks, Jugs, Knockers, Bust, Boobs, Bosoms, Boobies, Baps, Bust, Hooters and Melons.
+Over the years, people have referred to breasts by various terms; however it is the slang that is more popular.
+Some common slangs are: Tits, Titties, Norks, Jugs, Knockers, Bust, Boobs, Bosoms, Boobies, Baps, Hooters and Melons.